dimagi/commcare-cloud/hosting_docs/source/prereqs/5b-hardware-mgmt.rst

 Perhaps the canonical document on managing hardware, within the wholistic context of managing a data center, is the BICSI International Standard,
-`ANSI/BICSI 002, Data Center Design and Implementation Best Practices <bicsi-002>`_.
+`ANSI/BICSI 002, Data Center Design and Implementation Best Practices <https://www.bicsi.org/standards/available-standards-store/single-purchase/ansi-bicsi-002-2019-data-center-design>`_.
 At the time of writing, the latest revision is BICSI 002-2019.
 At 500 pages long, it is comprehensive.
 A digital copy costs $525.

-Samples, and `a presentation`_ based on the content are available free online.
+Samples, and `a presentation <https://www.bicsi.org/docs/default-source/conference-presentations/2017-fall/using-the-ansi-bicsi-002.pdf>`_ based on the content are available free online.
 The presentation will give a good impression of the detailed thinking required to maintain a secure and reliable hosting environment.